chana1900/node-red-svg-dashboard/README.md

 ![Screen-1](images/IMG_4139.jpg)

-PLEASE NOTE: At the moment, this project is providing ONLY the dashboard, energy data must be sourced and send via MQTT.
+PLEASE NOTE: At the moment, this project is ONLY a guide on how to use SVG in Node-Red dashboard, energy data must be sourced and send via MQTT.